gray2/cwd-commitment/README.md

 1. basic flexbox layout
 1. css animation with cycling words
 1. tried to add custom fonts, had to relearn that
+1. adding interactive boxes, aiming to get a hypertext narrative kind of feel